mathjax/MathJax-docs/basic/mathematics.rst

 The default math delimiters are ``$$...$$`` and ``\[...\]`` for displayed mathematics, and ``\(...\)`` for in-line mathematics.
-Note in particular that the ``$...$`` in-line delimiters are **not** used by default.
+Note in particular that TeX's ``$...$`` in-line delimiters are **not** used by default.
 That is because dollar signs appear too often in non-mathematical settings, which could cause some text to be treated as mathematics unexpectedly.
-For example, with single-dollar delimiters, "... the cost is $2.50 for the first one, and $2.00 for each additional one ..." would cause the phrase "2.50 for the first one, and" to be treated as mathematics since it falls between dollar signs.
-See the section on :ref:`TeX and LaTeX Math Delimiters
-<tex-delimiters>` for more information on using dollar signs as
+For example, with single-dollar delimiters, "... the cost is $2.50 for the first one, and $2.00 for each additional one ..." would cause the phrase "2.50 for the first one, and" to be typeset as mathematics, since it falls between dollar signs, and those dollar signs would be removed, as they would be treated as math delimiters.
+See the section on :ref:`TeX and LaTeX Math Delimiters <tex-delimiters>` for more information on using dollar signs as delimiters.
-delimiters.

 Here is a complete sample page containing TeX mathematics (see the `MathJax Web Demos Repository <https://github.com/mathjax/MathJax-demos-web>`__